mkm29/valet/README.md

 - **Logger Sync**: The telemetry package includes special handling for logger sync errors that commonly occur in test environments when stdout/stderr are redirected or closed.
 These harmless errors are automatically filtered out to prevent spurious test failures.

+- **Prometheus Global Registry**: The Prometheus metrics implementation uses a global registry, which means multiple Prometheus collectors cannot be created in the same test process.
+This is a known limitation of the Prometheus Go client library.
+In production, there would typically only be one metrics server per application.
+Tests that create Prometheus collectors should be run individually or use the mock implementations.

 The project maintains high test coverage standards:

 - 70% minimum coverage for each file